This blog may contain affiliate links. Read our disclosure policy for more info.

-You can expect about 3 and a half hours of exploration aboard a modern catamaran, led by a local guide who will provide live commentary about the wildlife you are seeing.
+You can expect about 2.5 of exploration aboard a modern catamaran, led by a local guide who will provide live commentary about the wildlife you are seeing.

 For $169 NZD, the bus ride to and from the marina is included, and the company guarantees an 80% refund if you don’t see any whales on your trip – that is how confident they are that you will see these creatures!

 The only things that aren’t included are snacks and drinks, but you can enjoy one of the many cafes and restaurants on land before or after your tour.
 The seafood is amazing, as you might expect!

-Since this is such a popular tour, you should book in online here in advance to secure your place!
+Since this is such a popular tour, you should book online here in advance with FREE cancellation to secure your place!

 Whale Watching Tour by Boat from Christchurch (to Kaikoura)

 Ever wanted to combine whale watching and wine?
 Well, now you can!

-As I mentioned at the beginning of this piece, Kaikoura is located very conveniently in relation to some of New Zealand’s major cities.
+As I mentioned at the beginning of this piece, Kaikoura is conveniently located very near some of New Zealand’s major cities.